ruairica/annual-bitbucket-stats/README.md

-change number of PR's reviewed to include PR's approved OR commented on -- done add inputs of branch names to check for diffs -- done move functions to separate files -- done NEEDS TESTED reduce code duplication/refactor const strings make output better
+change number of PR's reviewed to include PR's approved OR commented on -- done add inputs of branch names to check for diffs -- done move functions to separate files -- done NEEDS TESTED approval might not be on the first page, so need may need to paginate until it is found???? reduce code duplication/refactor const strings make output better
 Check how much of the diff was for tests?